 After undertaking an initial risk assessment and identifying the hazards and processes they would take in consultation with the other emergency services, the pair entered the water and assessed the entrapment – the patient submerged in the flowing water, his leg potentially broken and stuck in the crevice, with swelling hindering the rescue.

-With the blackness of the night enveloping them, the rescuers, including Adrian and Nate, worked throughout the night to save the man, utilising their immense skill set and training, attempting different scenarios and techniques – beginning with basic swift water techniques using pully systems, before moving to hydraulic gear, and then hydraulic jacks, before specialist roping equipment and a specialist frame was brought in by helicopter.
+With the blackness of the night enveloping them, the rescuers, including Adrian and Nate, worked tirelessly through the night to save the trapped man, utilising their immense skill set and training.
+Different scenarios and techniques were attempted – beginning with basic swift water techniques using pully systems, before moving to hydraulic gear, and then hydraulic jacks, before specialist roping equipment and a specialist frame was brought in by helicopter.

 Different angles were attempted, a new rescue harness put on the patient to assist – the elements working against them as the flow of the water caused his second leg to become semi-trapped and providing an extra element of risk where the rescuers had to ensure they didn’t get stuck too.